MothScientist/pylua-redis-fusion/README.md

 ## <span style="color: white;">For what?</span>

 For quick connection to your Python projects and easy usage. <span style="color: violet;">__«Plug and Play»__ :)</span></br>
-* It is assumed that you already have the Redis service installed and running.
+* It is assumed that you already have the <span style="color: red;">Redis</span> service installed and running.

+#### <span style="color: orange;">Please note that the library does not support all data types and methods available in the original library.
+Pay attention to the annotation of types and description of functions and their parameters!</span>
-#### <span style="color: orange;">The package is limited by the number of functions</span> (their list is expanding as development proceeds), but it has all the basic methods for working with Redis (see the list and description of current commands with examples in the `example.py` file in the root of the repository).
+The number of supported methods and data types increases as the project develops, <span style="color: aqua;">**but it has all the basic methods for working with Redis**</span> (see the list and description of current commands with examples in the `example.py` file in the root of the repository).

 <span style="color: white;"><u>Backward compatibility of functions is also preserved, which allows you to avoid problems when
 using the library in your projects</u></span>